 Engines, trim levels, automatic gearbox option

 Both come with an excellent, fun-to-use six-speed manual gearbox as standard.
-However, the MX-5 RF also introduces the option of an auto transmission, available with the 2.0-litre engine only.
-There are currently no plans to introduce an auto MX-5 soft top in the UK, so if you’re searching for a brand-new MX-5 automatic then the 2.0-litre RF model is your only choice.
+However, the MX-5 RF also introduces the option of an auto transmission, available with the 2.0-litre engine only in Sport Nav+ trim.
+There are currently no plans to introduce an auto MX-5 soft-top in the UK, so if you’re searching for a brand-new MX-5 automatic then the 2.0-litre RF model is your only choice.

-The Mazda MX-5 RF is available with tree trim levels: SE-L Nav, Sport Nav and Launch Edition.
-All models come with sat-nav as standard.
+The Mazda MX-5 RF is available with four trim levels: SE+, SE-L Nav+, Sport Nav+ and GT Sport Nav+.
+All models except SE+ come with sat-nav as standard.

 The Parkers Verdict